brianfluk/software-engineering-project/iteration-01.plan.md

 ---
 **Review and Planning Meetings**

-We decided to have our weekly Review and planning meetings back to back, so we can review our week and plan for the next week in sequence.
+We decided to have our weekly review and planning meetings back to back, so we can review our week and plan for the next week in sequence.
 It makes little logical sense to have the review meeting in the middle of the scrum, as things can still occur and won't be reviewed until the middle of next scrum.
 The meetings will take place 5pm every friday in BA2270.
-During this meeting we will discuss the plan for next week, assign tasks, review and improve upon our collaboration process, and touch base with stakeholders to ensure that value is being created.
+During this meeting we will discuss the plan for next week, assign tasks for the sprint, review and improve upon our collaboration process, and touch base with stakeholders to ensure that value is being created.
 If possible stakeholders will demo the new features created to give feedback.

 ---
 **Code Reviews**